arakoodev/.github/CODE_OF_CONDUCT.md

-The Arakoo Community is a global community of DevOps and security practitioners who collaborate to share knowledge on solving the challenges of integrating security automation into every phase of the software development lifecycle, from build-time to runtime.
+The Arakoo Community is a global community of DevOps and Java practitioners who collaborate to share knowledge on solving the challenges of integrating Java into every phase of the software development lifecycle, from build-time to runtime.

 ### We thrive on diversity